mtulio/mtulio.labs/docs/guides/ocp-aws-private-proxy.md

 # Install an OCP cluster on AWS in private subnets with proxy

 !!! warning "Experimental steps"
-    The steps described on this page are experimental, as usual on my lab's website! =]
+    The steps described on this page are experimental!

 !!! info "CloudFormation templates"
     The CloudFormation templates mentioned on this page are available in the path: